Russell Black

 Anson; Athens; Bingham; Brighton Plantation; Cambridge; Caratunk; Central Somerset UT; Cornville; Dennistown Plantation; Embden; Harmony; Hartland; Highland Plantation; Jackman; Mercer; Moose River; Moscow; New Portland; Northeast Somerset UT; Northwest Somerset UT; Pleasant Ridge Plantation; Ripley; Saint Albans; Seboomook Lake UT; Smithfield; Solon; Starks; The Forks Plantation; and West Forks Plantation

-Senator Russell Black, a lifelong resident of Wilton, is currently serving his third term in the Maine State Senate representing District 5.
-Formerly District 17, the newly reapportioned district includes municipalities and unorganized territories in both Franklin County and Somerset County, as well as Rome and Vienna in Kennebec County.
+Senator Russell Black, a lifelong resident of Wilton, is serving his fourth term in the Maine State Senate representing District 5.
+The district includes municipalities and unorganized territories in both Franklin County and Somerset County, as well as Rome and Vienna in Kennebec County.

 A farmer and a logger by trade, he owns and operates Black Acres Farm in Wilton.
 His farm specializes in raising grass-fed beef cattle and hogs, and producing maple syrup.
 He is a graduate of Mt.
 Blue High School in Farmington and attended Central Maine Community College and the Wentworth Institute for Technology in Boston, Massachusetts.